 You will want to research a little to see which kit matches your family’s needs best.

 Update April 2014: I purchased new emergency kits (for two) that are easy to carry.
-Next I have a blue bin to keep other necessary items that were not in the kits.
+Next, I have a blue bin to keep other necessary items that were not in the kits.
 I have food for me (due to severe food allergies) that can be stored for up to 3 years because I cannot eat the food in the kits.

-I’m going through the garage this week to make things more accessible and will pack a larger bin with warm clothing, shoes, socks, and more water in case we have to evacuate after an earthquake or other disaster.
+I’m going through the garage this week to make things more accessible and will pack a larger bin with warm clothing, shoes, socks, and more water in case we have to evacuate after an earthquake or another disaster.

 Update December 2018: My husband and I checked our expiration date on our emergency kits and need to replace some of the packaged food.
 In the meantime, we’ve gathered many of the items that are important to us and put them in one place in the garage, tagging them with blue tape.

-Someone asked why we are evening keeping those things if they are in the garage.
+Someone asked why we are keeping those things if they are in the garage.
 We have 2 boxes of photo albums we haven’t been able to scan onto a hard drive yet.
 There is a box of old letters from my grandfather to grandmother, his diary, and things like that.
 Then there are the emergency supplies.

 DISCLAIMER: This article is the opinion of Susie Glennan and The Busy Woman.
 We are not professionals or experts in the area of emergency preparedness.
 This is in no way a full or complete list.
 You should read your local Government website or contact them if you want professional information for your area.

 AFFILIATE LINKS: I use affiliate links to help fund the website.
-Most of the time I have used the product that the affiliate link is associated with.
-Sometimes, however, I post a link based on others reviews.
+Most of the time, I have used the product that the affiliate link is associated with.
+Sometimes, however, I post a link based on other’s reviews.

 Copyright ©1999, 2014, 2018 Susie Glennan